Toblerity/Fiona/README.rst

    :target: https://github.com/Toblerity/Fiona/actions?query=branch%3Amaint-1.9

 Fiona streams simple feature data to and from GIS formats like GeoPackage and Shapefile.
-This project includes Python modules and a CLI.

 Fiona can read and write real-world data using multi-layered GIS formats, zipped and in-memory virtual file systems, from files on your hard drive or in cloud storage.
+This project includes Python modules and a command line interface (CLI).

 Fiona depends on `GDAL <https://gdal.org>`__ but is different from GDAL's own `bindings <https://gdal.org/api/python_bindings.html>`__.
-Fiona is designed to be highly productive and easy to read, like Python itself.
-Its goal is to help developers write entirely new kinds of GIS systems which read and run like Python programs.
+Fiona is designed to be highly productive and to make it easy to write code which is easy to read.

 For more details, please see: